trishullab/bayou/README.md

 # Requirements
 - JDK 1.8

-# Compilation
+# Compilation and Usage
+Ensure that the correct JDK path is specified in `build.properties`.

 To compile the code, run `ant` from the project's root directory.

-# Basic Usage
-Ensure that the CLASSPATH variable contains the jars in the lib directory:

-`export CLASSPATH=/path/to/datasyn-dsl/lib/*`

-Then, run
+Once this successfully completes, run

-`java dsl.Driver`
+`java -jar out/artifacts/dsl_jar/dsl.jar`

 and follow the usage instructions.